Are Limiting Beliefs Impacting Your Leadership?

 There is a powerful Money Breakthrough Process I take my clients through to create a new money power statement.
 That statement is often not about money but about claiming our gifts.
 I took myself through this process in my journal today and I am claiming “I am a woman who is recognized and acknowledged for my intellect.”
 It was hard to type that here and to claim it out loud.

 I share this story today for a couple of reasons.
 One, it’s healing to share our stories with others.
 Two, I hear similar stories from my clients all the time.
-I saw my own story of being too much reflected by a client at our 3-day summit recently.
+I saw my own story of being too much reflected by a client at at one of my life workshops.
 Her new power statement is, “I am grand.”
 And she is, delightfully so.
 Throughout the event I watched her claim this energy and saw her soften, open and bloom.
 It was beautiful to witness.

-True business success happens when we embrace all of our gifts, talents, intellect and our trauma, our stories and our beliefs.
-What I have learned in my 15 years as an entrepreneur is that success in business requires just as much personal growth as it does confidence and business skills.
-All the marketing and sales in the world won’t work if we persist in our inner beliefs that we are not enough or that we are too much.
+True leadership happens when we embrace all of our gifts, talents, intellect and our trauma, our stories and our beliefs.
+What I have learned in my 18 years as an entrepreneur is that success requires just as much personal growth as it does confidence, knowledge and leadership skills.
+Nothing will change if we persist in our inner beliefs that we are not enough or that we are too much.

-My challenges have showed up in my body issues and struggles with my weight.
-Yours may be showing up in your business, your money or your relationships.
 We all have limiting beliefs that keep us stuck.
-If you would like my support on working through those limiting beliefs so that you can fully integrate your gifts into your business and claim your genius, let’s talk.
+If you would like my support on working through those limiting beliefs so that you can fully integrate your gifts into your life, career or business and claim your genius, let’s talk.